Continuous Chain of Thought Enables Parallel Exploration and Reasoning: Further Related Work

 \section{Further Related Work}

-The proposed CoT2 approach simultaneously tracks all possible trajectories and superposes them within continuous tokens.
+In parallel with our work, \citet{zhang2025softthinkingunlockingreasoning} propose Soft Thinking which is a training-free inference scheme that replaces intermediate discrete tokens with softmax-weighted concept tokens and uses an entropy-based early stop; unlike CoT2, we introduce explicit continuous supervision (CSFT) and RL with multi-token sampling (MTS/GRPO) to track multiple trajectories with controllable parallelism.
+Also, the proposed CoT2 approach simultaneously tracks all possible trajectories and superposes them within continuous tokens.
 This approach is similar to that of \citet{xiong2024oncellmsincontextlearn}, who superpose multiple candidate outputs into a single final token.
 Our approach also shares similarities with decoding algorithms like self-consistency \citep{wang2022self} and Best-of-N-Sampling \citep{stiennon2022learningsummarizehumanfeedback}, which generate multiple trajectories by running inference multiple times and then select a final answer based on the aggregate statistics.
 In contrast, our algorithm performs a single inference, superposing different trajectories all at once and determining the final answer in one pass.

+Another concurrent work by \citet{yue2025hybridlatentreasoningreinforcement} explores hybrid latent RL using a learnable gating mechanism, where continuous tokens are directly linked to model parameters and thus each trajectory can only be used for a single gradient update due to on-policy constraints.
+Whereas, our MTS strategy integrates stochasticity within continuous tokens and makes exploration possible through continuous tokens.
 Furthermore, our Dirichlet sampling approach for generating multiple rollouts in GRPO training draws connections to previous works such as Latent Dirichlet Allocation (LDA) \citep{LDA}, which introduces Dirichlet priors within a hierarchical Bayesian framework, and AlphaGo \citep{AlphaGo}, which injects Dirichlet noise to encourage exploration.

 Our work also tangentially relates to research on multi-token prediction~\citep{bachmann2024the,liu2024deepseek,meta-mtp}, which aims to improve the efficiency and quality of generation by predicting multiple tokens at once.
 It is hypothesized that effective future prediction necessitates the exploration of many possible continuations, which is similar to our CoT2 approach.